dylanw422/skiptracer/README.md

 # skiptracer

-## Clone The Repo
-1. Open your terminal
-2. Run the following command: `https://github.com/dylanw422/skiptracer.git`
-3. Run this command to clone into current folder: `https://github.com/dylanw422/skiptracer.git .`

 # Instructions to Run the Code

 This code is designed to extract phone numbers from a website for a list of leads provided in a CSV file.